Will There be Sacrifices in the Third Temple?

 My Questions

-Why does this sefer begin with the word vayikra?
-Why doesn’t it begin “vaydaber Hashem el Moshe leimor – and God spoke to Moshe saying”?
+Why does this book begin with the word vayikra?
+Why doesn’t it begin “vaydaber Hashem el Moses leimor – and God spoke to Moses saying”?

 The verse says “ki yakriv.”
 I would translate this as “when he will bring.”
 This assumes that a person will bring an offering.
 Why make this assumption?